Served Since 2012

 4. What do you like to do outside of work?

 Outside of work I like to golf, fish, pretty much anything outside.
-I also enjoy travelling, working around the house and hanging out with family and friends.
+I also enjoy traveling, working around the house and hanging out with family and friends.

 5. What would people be surprised to know about you?

-I was a Flight Paramedic for Air Evac 23 out of Troy MO, and I also have a girlfriend that lives in Arizona.
+I was a Flight Paramedic for Air Evac 23 out of Troy MO.

 6. Describe a typical day at the firehouse.